Yamini0/todo/README.md

 # To-Do Application
-This todo application is build using JavaScript, HTML, CSS..
+This todo application is build using JavaScript, HTML, CSS.

 Link for the application:- https://yamini0.github.io/todo.github.io/index.html